drzeday/client-voice-review-view.and.data.api/README.md

 ## Description
 This sample demonstrates a scenario that the user can review a model by voice in a web application with the Autodesk View & Data API.
 This web application implements a basic Node.js server and JavaScript/HTML5 client.
 It does not demonstrate how to upload a model to the Autodesk server for translation.
 See instructions below on how to prepare a model to be consumed in this sample.

+Please refer to the video [client-voice-review-demo.mp4](https://github.com/Developer-Autodesk/client-voice-review-view.and.data.api/blob/master/client-voice-review-demo.mp4) for a demo of the detailed workflow.

 ## Dependencies
 Install Node.js on your machine and clone this repo.
 Download the project dependencies using npm before launching the app by running